 HEY, everyone!
-We made it through another grinding week, so it's time to FEED YOUR SPIRIT! #FeedYourSpirit I'm gonna tell you what's goin' on around my kitchen, including a fun winter cookie craft for simple snowmen cookies!
+We made it through another grinding week, so it’s time to FEED YOUR SPIRIT!
+Today, I’m going to share what’s goin’ on around my kitchen, including a fun winter cookie craft idea for kids… these simple snowman cookies!

 If you want some really exciting news, today is the 3rd anniversary of It’s Yummi!!
 I’ve got a great blogiversary celebration giveaway in the works for later this month, so please be sure to subscribe to my FREE newsletter so you can get in on the details before anyone else.
 (Psst… I’m planning a special Paypal CASH giveaway JUST for my subscribers!)

 Today is my last submission for #CookieWeek.
-I've been sick for most of this month, so I'm physically drained and finding it difficult to get into the kitchen.
-I'm sure that we've all had times where we NEEDED to make a treat to send to school with the kids, or for an office party at work, but there was just no motivation or energy to do it.
-That's when these super easy, super simple snowman cookies will fit perfectly into your life.
+I’ve been sick for most of this month, so I’m physically drained and finding it difficult to get into the kitchen.
+I’m sure that we’ve all had times where we’ve needed to make a treat to send to school with the kids or for an office party at work, but there was just no motivation or energy to do it.
+That’s when these super easy, super simple snowman cookies will fit perfectly into your life.

 Chewy Brigadeiro Pecan Bars by Food Lust People Love

 Gluten Free Chocolate Chip Cookies by Frugal Antics of a Harried Homemaker

 Homemade Thin Mints by The Girl In The Little Red Kitchen